 Admission into any of the programs/courses requires that the student: be a minimum age of 21 Present identification on 1st day of class and complete orientation if enrolled in online program.
 Attendees for any public or private event held at San Francisco Wine School must be at least 21 years of age.

-Cancellations and reschedules for full programs are accepted up to 1 week prior to the start of the course with an option to transfer full credit to a future class OR receive a full refund less a 5% cancellation fee.
+Cancellations and reschedules for full programs are accepted up to 10 business days prior to the start of the course with an option to transfer full credit to a future class OR receive a full refund less a 5% cancellation fee.
 Recordings are available to students who are unable to attend live classes.
-Full program students who give at least 2 business days notice of their absence in an individual workshop within a regularly scheduled program may make up their missed class at the next available session.
+Full program students who give at least 4 business days notice of their absence in an individual workshop within a regularly scheduled program may make up their missed class at the next available session.
 No further make ups will be allowed.

 WSET by Grape Experience provides no refunds after a program has begun.
 If you need to cancel registration in any other program after the notice period, you will be refunded $70 for each class that you do not attend with a minimum notice of 10 business days.
 Study guides and any other course material must be returned in unused condition or the cost of the materials will be deducted from the total refund.

 If you need transfer to a future program after the 1 week notice period, a $150 transfer fee will be collected at that time.
 Transfers will be effective 1 week after notice has been provided and fees must be paid at that time.
 Recordings will be available for workshops prior to the transfer effective date.
 With the exception of WSET by Grape Experience programs, your registration is fully transferable to another person for the same program and session with no fees.